-4 Simulation design
+4. Simulation design

 To compare the performance of the algorithms, we use a realistic simulator based on actual data from Dutch hospitals.
-The simulator is described in detail in Van der Kooij [2015].
+The simulator is described in detail in van der Kooij (2015).
 In this section, we briefly explain the main aspects of the simulation procedures and the data sets they are based on.
 We distinguish between instance generation, in which we use a simulator to generate instances to evaluate the performance at the planning stage, and dynamic simulations, in which we evaluate the performance over a longer time horizon.
 The former is useful for comparing computation times and optimality gaps of the various algorithms.
 The latter is useful for comparing long term costs.

-4.1 Data
+4.1.
+Data

 Our simulations are based on actual CSD data from two large Dutch hospitals.
 We indicate these data sets as hospital 1 (H1) and hospital 2 (H2).
 Table 1 gives an overview of the characteristics of each data set.
-In this table, 'OR schedule' refers to the availability of a daily schedule of all surgeries, 'Surgery frequencies' refers to the availability of surgery specific scheduling frequencies (the overall number of times surgeries are performed in the data set), 'instrument demand' refers to the instruments required per surgery, and 'current net composition' refers to a description of the composition of the current nets and the quantities in which they are available.
-The other fields concern statistics regarding the number of surgeries in the data set, the number of instruments, the number of days in the OR schedule, the annual tray depreciation costs, the maximum number of instruments per tray, the sterilization costs, and the handling costs.
+In this table, 'OR schedule' refers to the availability of a daily schedule of all surgeries, 'Surgery frequencies' refers to the availability of surgery specific scheduling frequencies (the overall number of times surgeries are performed in the data set), 'instrument demand' refers to the instruments required per surgery, and 'current tray composition' refers to a description of the composition of the current trays and the quantities in which they are available.
+The other fields concern statistics regarding the number of surgeries in the data set, the number of instruments,